zoton2/Twitch-Team-Hosting-Bot/README.md

 - `!stophosting` will stop the automatic hosting.
 - `!manualhost <channel> <length of host in minutes (optional, must be 15 or over)>` will manually host the specified channel; they ***do not*** need to be on the team.
 - `!endcurrenthost` will end the host of the current channel and pick a new person to host automatically.

+## Where the bot is being used

+- [The GTA Speedrunning Community](https://www.twitch.tv/team/gtacommunity) uses it to host their members of their team on their main channel, [GTAMarathon](https://www.twitch.tv/gtamarathon).
+- [Voltage](https://www.twitch.tv/team/voltage) uses it to host their members on the other member's channels.
+- [Team No Sleep](https://www.twitch.tv/team/teamnosleep) uses it to host their members on the other member's channels.

+Using this bot somewhere?
+Use an issue/pull request and to get your use added here!